fbeline/rollout/README.md

 ## Introduction

-rollout is library to create feature rollouts based on percentage.
+rollout is a library used to create feature rollouts based on percentage.

+usage examples:

-Example 1: You have a new project feature and you want to only 5% of your userbase to be impacted by that.
+- You have a new feature and you want to expose that only for 5% of your userbase.

-Example 2: A/B tests.
+- A/B tests.

 The library is free of any persistence system, but I strongly recommend to you to persist the rollout state at disk instead make it hardcoded.
 In that way, you will be able to fast manipulate the rollout percentages and status.